 Development of after-tax cash flow will focus on related tax deductions including costs that may be expensed, expenditures that are capitalized and deducted by methods such as depreciation, depletion, amortization or write-off's and loss forward considerations.

-The details of calculating after-tax rate of return, net present value and ratios are presented for a variety of investment scenarios.
+The details of calculating after-tax cash flow and the related economics for a variety of investment scenarios.
 Other topics include the impact of an investor's financial position on economics and the handling of working capital.
 The conversion of before-tax operating cost savings into after-tax cash flow and the proper handling of sunk costs and opportunity costs will also be explored.
 Understanding the meaning of after-tax NPV in estimating before-tax market value of properties.
 Breakeven and basic differences in financial versus tax reporting will also be addressed.

 The course text is a three-book set which is included in the registration fee.
-The textbook, Economic Evaluation and Investment Decision Methods, 12th Edition, by F.J.
-Stermole and J.M.
-Stermole, and the accompanying Solutions Manual and Self-Teaching Manual are published and copyrighted by Investment Evaluations Corporation (IEC).
+The textbook, Economic Evaluation and Investment Decision Methods, 16th Edition (2019), by F.J.
+Stermole, J.M.
+Stermole, and A.H.
+Pederson, and the accompanying Solutions Manual and Self-Teaching Manual are published and copyrighted by Investment Evaluations Corporation (IEC).

-The Office of Special Programs and Continuing Education at Colorado School of Mines (CSM) will mail the Self-Teaching Manual to each participant prior to the course for pre-course reading.
+The Self-Teaching Manual will be made available to registered participants prior to the course for pre-reading.
 The textbook and the Solutions Manual will be handed out in class on Monday morning.
 However, all of these textbooks may also be purchased separately.

 Participants are strongly encouraged to become familiar with the material in the Self-Teaching Manual for Economic Evaluation and Investment Decision Methods.
 This manual will familiarize the participant with evaluation terminology and the "time value of money" concepts used in class.